taddison/personal-site/content/blog/2021/09/run-pester-5-tests-in-azure-pipelines-and-publish-test-results/index.md

       testRunTitle: "Validate Task Files"
 ```

+The `-CI` argument to `Invoke-Pester` will save test results in an xml file (NUnitXML compatible) in the same folder.
+It will also set the exit code of the process to the number of failed tests, which is problematic as any non-zero exit code will abort the pipeline by default.
+To ensure our pipeline continues when tests fail, we set `ignoreLASTEXITCODE` on the [PowerShell task].
+To stop the pipeline in the presence of failed tasks we use the `failTaskOnFailedTests` property of the [Publish Test Results task].

-In the example code, I'm running the [Test-FolderTask] function of [tSqlScheduler], and as you can see when I break the build on purpose, the tests fail 😊.
+> In the example below, I'm running the [Test-FolderTask] function of [tSqlScheduler], and as you can see when I break the build on purpose, the tests fail 😊.

 ![Test Results](./testresults.png)